llj190001/BadRepo/README.md

 # Bad Repo

-The pourpose of bad repo is to to showcase the abilities and usecase of the cj-esol-jira-
+The pourpose of bad repo is to to showcase the abilities and usecase of the cj-esol-jira-depe